 Abstract

-This User Manuel describes the different user interactions to which the animated model can responds, as part of Computer Graphics project by Ewan C. Burns and Marc M. Fraser.
+This User Manual describes the different user interactions to which the animated model will respond, as part of the Computer Graphics project by Ewan C. Burns and Marc M. Fraser.

 1 Overview of all keyboard interactions

-This section is a brief summary and description of all keys the user maybe be asked to used when running the animated model program.
-See section 3 for a more details on the keyboard functions.
+This section is a brief summary and description of all keys the user is able to use when running the animated model program.
+See section 3 for a more details on these keyboard functions.